iamwallam/react-native-widget-stack/README.md

 # React Native Widget Stack

 This is a React Native component that recreates the iOS 17 Smart Stack widget interaction and animation.
 It provides a vertically scrollable stack of widgets with smooth expansion/collapse animations and navigation dots.
+See full documentation [here](https://rn-smartstack.vercel.app).

 ![SmartStack Demo](./example/assets/widget-stack-smartstack-expanded.png)